xyngular/py-xmodel/docs/index.md

 We have two current concreate implementations:

 - xmodel-rest: Useful for rest-api's
-- xmodel-dynamo: Useful for model objects in dynamo tables.
+- xdynamo: Useful for model objects in dynamo tables.

 The abstract interface includes a basic way to ask for an object by id, and a way to send object updates back to API.